hakuzumon/crossfire-strategies/README.md

 Several of the Mages cards can cycle and peek at the top cards in the player's deck.
 Such cards are Clairvoyance (2¥), Clearaudience (2¥), Guiding Spirit (3¥), Stunbolt (3¥), Deathtouch (4¥).
 The rest of the Mages cards can deal damage to whole levels on the damage track.

 <pre>
-5	BUTTON MASHER	Once during your turn, you can substitute (2) for a (Blue) when applying damage.
 15	ONE STEP AHEAD	You can look at the top card of your deck anytime.
 (Doing so can't cause you to shuffle your deck.)
 30	TRICKS		Once during your turn, you can discard the top card of your deck.
 35	JUICE		Once per Scene when you play a Mana, it deals + (2) damage.